 Shrink wrap is used for a variety of applications from winterizing boats and large structures to packaging small retail products.
 It is available in rolls, bags, and tubing.
 Before looking at what type of shrink wrap to use.
 Understanding basic info about shrink wrap is important for making the right purchase.
-See a quick guide below and let us know if you need any further assistance.
+See the shrink wrapping guide below for product comparisons, details, videos, and more!

 What is heat shrink wrap?